 So Meets and I went to a hotel but got turned away because the stamp on our passports said we’d been in-country for more than three months.
 I was hoping the receptionist wouldn’t notice this small detail, but alas, this was what, in Morocco, we call a “mushkil kibir,” or a big problem.
 After three months in country, you’re illegal unless you apply for the Carte de Sejour.
 I think I’ve mentioned that before.
 Anyway, it’s a resident card similar to a license required for every Moroccan.

-The train just started moving.
-Side note that I’m hoping I can get a taxi from Guercif to my site when I get there, because I hear that’s very difficult to do, and I really don’t want to spend the night in Guercif.
+The train just started moving and I’m hoping I can get a taxi from Guercif to my site when I get there, because I hear that’s very difficult to do, and I really don’t want to spend the night in Guercif.
 I mean, I couldn’t get a taxi to Oujda on the way here, so I had to take a bus, but a bus was a better choice anyway.
 It was just surprising because Oujda is a big city and my site is so small, so shouldn’t it be more likely to get a taxi to a big city than a small one?
 I dunno.
 We’ll see.

 So yeah, anyway, I’ve applied for the Carte de Sejour, which is good news, but I forgot to bring the receipt with me proving I had done so and officially making me an illegal resident in this country.
 Bad news.
 The hotel receptionist wanted to call the police, but we decided we’d try a different hotel first and hope for better luck there.